Zoltron

 Zoltron is an American rock music poster designer, street artist, and creative director.
-His posters are included in the collections of Victoria Albert Museum, London, de Young fine arts museum, San Francisco, Los Angeles Museum of Contemporary Art, Boston Museum of Fine Art, the US Library of Congress, and The Rock and Roll Hall of Fame Museum.
+His posters are included in the collections of Victoria Albert Museum, London, de Young fine arts museum, San Francisco, SFMOMA, Los Angeles Museum of Contemporary Art, Boston Museum of Fine Art, the US Library of Congress, Museum of Pop Culture, Seattle and The Rock and Roll Hall of Fame Museum.

 Although he is secretive and carefully conceals his identity behind his pseudonym, Zoltron is known for his iconic rock art for bands like Primus, Iggy Pop, Blondie, Black Keys, NIN, Jerry Garcia, Soundgarden, Alice in Chains, Dweezil Zappa, Queens of the Stone Age, Ween, The Melvins, Les Claypool, Pussy Riot, Jerry Cantrell, PJ Harvey, Die Antwoord, Widespread Panic, Devo.

 He has been awarded a 2006 Recording Industry Association of America (RIAA) certified gold disc for his work as producer of the grammy-award nominated alternative rock band Primus album Hallucino-Genetics, and a 2004 RIAA certified platinum disc for the Primus album Animals Should Not Try to Act Like People.

 Early career

 Zoltron was inspired by his older brothers and sisters' album covers, which he pinned to his bedroom wall.
 He bought albums simply for their cover art, and would "use the record as a frisbee".
 Among his major early influences he cites punk rock fliers, and the art of Hipgnosis designer Storm Thorgeson.
-His first professional poster was made for a Residents concert at the Fillmore Theatre in San Francisco in 1996.
+His first professional poster was made for a The Residents concert at the Fillmore Theatre in San Francisco in 1996.